datacarpentry/astronomy-python/episodes/01-query.md

 The `type` function indicates that the result is an [Astropy Table](https://docs.astropy.org/en/stable/table/).

+> ## Repetition
-**Optional detail:**  Why is `table` repeated three times?
-The first is the name of the module, the second is the name of the submodule, and the third is the name of the class.
-Most of the time we only care about the last one.
-It's like the Linnean name for gorilla, which is *Gorilla gorilla gorilla*.
+> Why is `table` repeated three times?
+The first
+> is the name of the module, the second is the name of the submodule,
+> and the third is the name of the class.
+Most of the time we only care
+> about the last one.
+It's like the Linnean name for gorilla, which is
+> *Gorilla gorilla gorilla*.
+{: .callout}

 An Astropy `Table` is similar to a table in an SQL database except: